Toronto FC: Attendance

 Attendance for Toronto FC dipped during 2012 and 2013 due to continued poor results by the team.
 Attendance bounced back in 2014 and in following years due in large part to the major signings of designated players such as Michael Bradley, Jermain Defoe and Sebastian Giovinco.
+Following consecutive seasons of poor results and the departures of Lorenzo Insigne and Federico Bernardeschi, Toronto FC experienced a notable decline in matchday attendance.
+The club averaged 21,353 supporters at BMO Field during the 2025 MLS season, marking its lowest full-season attendance figure outside of the COVID-19–impacted campaigns and a significant drop from the average recorded in 2024.

 The largest attendance for a Toronto FC game at the team's home stadium, BMO Field, was on December 10, 2016, when they hosted Seattle Sounders FC in the 2016 MLS Cup Final in front of 36,045 attendees; the stadium was expanded beyond its capacity to accommodate that year's Grey Cup.
 The highest overall attendance for a home game was on March 7, 2012, when they hosted the Los Angeles Galaxy in the 2011–12 CONCACAF Champions League quarter-finals at the Rogers Centre in front of 47,658 attendees.
+The highest attendance for a friendly was 33,087 people at Rogers Centre on July 21, 2012 for the 1–1 draw against Liverpool FC.